IIT-EnergySystemModels/openTEPES/doc/md/InputData.md

 ==========  ==============  ========== ==========  ===============================================================================================================================================================  ========
 Identifiers                            Header      Description
 ====================================== ==========  ===============================================================================================================================================================  ========
 Period      Scenario        LoadLevel  Duration    Duration of the load level.
 Load levels with duration 0 are ignored.
 For an hour, the duration must be 1.
-For **quarter on an hour**, the duration must be 0.25  h
+For **quarter of an hour**, the duration must be 0.25  h
 ...         ...             ...
 Stage       Assignment of the load level to a stage
 ==========  ==============  ========== ==========  ===============================================================================================================================================================  ========
 ```